parsokev/Graph_UI/README.md

 Upon completion of build process, the application will display the application window for accepting requests upon being executed.
 The most recently generated images will be stored within the [graph_images](./graph_images) directory (they will be overwritten upon next execution if not copied and stored elsewhere locally)

+### Setting Up Build Path using Visual Studio
+Implementing the build path in Visual Studio after cloning the repository can be accomplished through series of steps as Visual Studio will most likely automatically request to generate a `CMakeUserPresets.json` file after VS QT Tools extension detects the project is a Qt project, which can be edited after generation to correct an incorrectly set default build path.
+1. Ensure the compiler path is set correctly.
+     - Select the `Extensions` tab -> `Qt Tools` -> `Qt Versions`
+     - If no compiler profile is set, click `Autodetect` and see if a compiler profile is generated.
+This should be set to MVSC with a path to qmake.exe

+    2. Update the CMake Binary Directory in the generated `CMakeUserPresets.json` or have Visual Studio generate configurations with valid build paths
+        - Under `configurePresets`:
+           - For `Debug` configuration have `binaryDir` set to ```${sourceDir}/build/debug``` and `CMAKE_BUILD_TYPE` under `cacheVariables` set to `Debug`
+           - For `RelwithDebugInfo` configuration have same `binaryDir` as `Debug` but `CMAKE_BUILD_TYPE` set to `RelWithDebugInfo`
+           - For `Release` configuration have `binaryDir` set to ```${sourceDir}/App``` and `CMAKE_BUILD_TYPE` set to `Release` **(for Deployment only)**

+    It was decided not to provide a pre-made `CMakeUserPresets.json` file as Qt debugging and other settings are automatically provided through the enabled and required extension for Qt, requiring only minimal editing to be made to the generated file.
+After these changes have been made, the project can be built with CMake and run as intended.

 ## Setting up CMake Build Directory for Deploying as Stand-Alone Application

 If wishing to deploy this application, Qt provides ability to deploy an application that can be executed locally without requiring Qt Creator